-Unsubscribe rate is the percentage of email recipients who opt out of your mailing list after receiving a campaign, calculated by dividing unsubscribes by.
+Unsubscribe rate is the percentage of email recipients who opt out of your mailing list after receiving a campaign, calculated as unsubscribes divided by delivered emails, multiplied by 100.
+It is the clearest signal that your sending frequency, targeting, or content no longer matches subscriber expectations.

 What is Unsubscribe Rate?